Marshall MG Series Review

 Now, it seems Marshall has improved the MG Series to the point where the larger models are viable options for gigging musicians.
 Today's Marshall MG amps sound even better now than in previous generations.

 There are a few different versions of these amps, from the bare-bones models with no effects, to the "R" models which feature only reverb.
-In this article we'll look at the CFX versions, with onboard effects that sound amazing and are very easy to use.
-The Carbon Fibre look is just icing on the cake, and gives these amps a unique appearance.
+In this article we'll look at the Gold Series FX versions, with onboard effects that sound amazing and are very easy to use.

 There are a lot of choices out there, but you know Marshall is one of the top guitar amp brands in the world.
 Here's a look at the Marshall MG Series along with my thoughts and advice on each model.

-This little dynamo pushes 15 watts through an 8-inch speaker and features four channels (Clean, Crunch, OD1 and OD2) along with six very good effects: Reverb, Chorus, Phaser, Flanger, Delay and Octave.
+This little dynamo pushes 15 watts through an 8-inch speaker and features four channels (Clean, Crunch, OD1 and OD2) along with five very good effects: Reverb, Chorus, Phaser, Flanger and Delay.
 The reverb can be applied independently of the other effects, and your settings are programmable.

 This is an outstanding little amp that packs more features than you'd expect.
 It's even footswitch compatible.